Chicken Kiev: Modern chicken Kiev

-Oral tradition in Kyiv attributes the invention of the "cutlet de volaille Kiev-style" (kotłeta de-voljaj po-kyjivśky) to the restaurant of the Continental hotel in Kyiv in the beginning of the 20th century.
-A luxury hotel built in 1897 in the center of Kyiv, it was run until the Nazi German invasion of the Soviet Union in 1941.
-The building was then mined by the retreating Red Army and exploded when the German Army occupied Kyiv in September 1941.
-After the war, the building was rebuilt and has since then been used by the Kyiv Conservatory.
+Oral tradition in Kiev (Kyiv) attributes the invention of the "cutlet de volaille Kiev-style" (kotłeta de-voljaj po-kyjivśky) to the restaurant of the Continental hotel in Kiev in the beginning of the 20th century.
+A luxury hotel built in 1897 in the center of Kiev, it was run until the German invasion of the Soviet Union in 1941.
+The building was then mined by the retreating Red Army and exploded when the German Army occupied Kiev in September 1941.
+After the war, the building was rebuilt and has since then been used by the Kiev Conservatory.
 According to the memoirs of contemporaries, Chicken Kiev was the signature dish of the hotel's restaurant.

 An early reference of "Kiev cutlets from chicken or veal" is found in the Cookery Digest (1915), a collection of recipes which were published in the Moscow Journal for Housewives in 1913–1914.
 These were minced meat cutlets similar to the Pozharsky cutlets, but shaped like a croquette with a bar of cold butter placed in the middle.
 Like modern chicken Kiev, the croquettes were covered with egg and breadcrumbs and fried.

 Later, "chicken cutlets Kiev-style" were listed in Apportionments for dinners, separate dishes and other products of public catering (1928) which served as a standard reference for Soviet catering establishments.
 The book also included other items for chicken cutlets, such as "cutlet de volaille" and "cutlet à la Maréchale".
 The book demanded renaming of many traditional restaurant dishes to replace the (mostly French-style) "bourgeois" names with simple "proletarian" forms.
 In particular, the "cutlet Kiev-style" had to be renamed into "chicken cutlet stuffed with butter".
 This program was not realised immediately (at least not completely), and its successor, The Directory of Apportionments for Catering (1940), published by the Soviet Ministry of Food Industry, still included the traditional names.
 In post-World War II publications of this directory and in other Soviet cookery books, such as Cookery (1955), the "Kiev-style" name was retained, but the terms de volaille and à la Maréchale were indeed dropped in favour of simple names such as "chicken cutlet stuffed with milk sauce", "chicken cutlet stuffed with liver" and "chicken cutlet stuffed with chicken quenelle and mushrooms".
 As a result of this policy, the names de volaille and à la Maréchale disappeared from menus of Soviet restaurants.